 Starch is known for gaining weight, and so the majority of players prefer to avoiding starch.
 But like other nutrition, starch also plays a crucial role in developing and building our body.
 It would not be a wise decision to cut out the starch from the diet completely.
 I suggest you have some potatoes or rice, whole grain bread, or quinoa with other foods as your pre-event meal.

 Snacks idea during the competition

 As a round of golf takes about 4 to 5 hours, it’s normal for golfers to feel hungry or fatigue after 2 to 3 hours of playing.
 That’s why they usually get a break of 1 to 2 hours.
-Meanwhile this tee-off, you have to make some healthy snacks, so your body doesn’t get tired, and you get the stamina back.
-Here are some of the ideas of the snack you can enjoy during the tee-off.
+Meanwhile, you have to make some healthy snacks this tee-off, so your body doesn’t get tired, and you get the stamina back.
+Here are some of the ideas for the snack you can enjoy during the tee-off.

 • English muffin with cheese and vegemite